Published On: March 12, 2026By

 Buyer Characteristics

 Contender solution buyers are often at the beginning of the learning systems journey.
-Their requirements tend to be straightforward, and they are primarily interested in automation and cost savings within their training functions.
+Their requirements tend to be straightforward, and they’re primarily interested in training automation and cost savings.

 • Buying Experience: Low to medium.
 Typically replacing 1st- or 2nd-generation LMS.

 • Buying Point: Anywhere.
-Executive, HR, T&D, marketing, customer support, channel or product groups.
+Executive, HR, L&D, marketing, customer support, channel or product groups.

-• Use Cases: Employee, partner, customer audiences in any combination.
-Association and non-profit are secondary.
+• Use Cases: Employee, partner, customer audiences, or any combination.
+Associations and non-profits are secondary.

 • Scalability: Mostly regional solutions with limited global audiences.

 • Process Flexibility: Medium to high.
-Few or no existing standards, so they’re open to staying within the bounds of LMS capabilities.
+Few or no existing standards, so these organizations are open to staying within the bounds of LMS capabilities.

 • Learner Support: Typically provided by internal staff.
 Ease-of-use is expected.